New Home Construction Contract

 As a consequence of the Treasury Laws Amendment (2017 Enterprise Incentives No. 2) Act 2017 (Cth) ("the Act") which comes into effect as of 1 July, 2018, QBCC has amended all of its domestic building contracts, being the New Home Construction Contract' the Level 1 & Level 2 Renovation, Extension & Repair Contracts and the Natural Disaster Repairs Contract to better address a party's right to terminate the contract for reasons related to the insolvency of the other party to the contract.

 As the Act applies to all contracts entered after 1 July, 2018 QBCC is concerned to ensure any person entering a contract after that date uses the updated version of the Contract, to avoid certain existing clauses being deemed to be unenforceable by the Act.
-If you currently have a copy of the older version of the above QBCC contracts and will not enter the relevant contract prior to 1 July, 2018, please discard the current contract and obtain an updated version from your local QBCC office or online.
+If you currently have a copy of the older version of the above QBCC contracts and will not enter the relevant contract prior to 1 July, 2018, please discard the current contract and download an updated version listed above.

 Consumers are reminded that the termination of any contract is a significant step which should not be taken without prior legal advice from an experienced lawyer.